 Wrap Up

-The Adidas Speedfactory experiment aimed to bring speed, customization, and local production to shoe manufacturing.
+The Adidas Speedfactory experiment aimed to bring speed, customization, and local production to the shoe manufacturing process.
 However, it failed to scale because of high costs and complex processes.
 Nevertheless, there are valuable lessons.

 African supply chains can learn to innovate carefully, combine tech with human skills, and focus on products that justify local production.
-Supply chain innovation is hard, but with the right approach, you can build supply chains that are both efficient and ready for the future.
+Supply chain innovation is challenging, but with the right approach, you can develop supply chains that are both efficient and prepared for the future.